Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: Introduction

-The principal objective of this paper is to demonstrate that the inclusion of the logistic source ensures the existence of globally bounded classical solutions in the two-dimensional chemotaxis–fluid system with weak singular sensitivity.
-Furthermore, we establish the existence of an absorbing set for the system \eqref{1} in $C^{0}(\bar{\Omega}) \times W^{1, \infty}(\Omega) \times C^0(\Omega; \mathbb{R}^2)$-topology.
 Before presenting our main results, we begin by specifying the precise boundary and initial conditions associated with system \eqref{1}.
 The system is supplemented with the homogeneous Neumann boundary conditions for $n$ and $c$, and the no-slip condition for the fluid velocity $u$:

 as well as the following initial conditions:

 Throughout this paper, we impose the following regularity assumptions on the initial data: